AnotherStranger/docker-borg-backup/README.md

 # docker-borg-backup

 A dockerized Borg Backup server.
-For more information about Borg Backup, an excellent deduplicating backup, refer to: https://www.borgbackup.org/
+For more information about Borg Backup, an excellent de-duplicating backup, refer to: https://www.borgbackup.org/

 ## Usage